**What is mobile technology?**

 Beyond mobile devices, the healthcare field also uses portable tools and mobile health technology to support care delivery.

-While not “mobile devices” in the strictest sense, these mobile stations allow healthcare providers to deliver remote healthcare services through integrated cameras, monitors, and diagnostic tools, key to expanding access during the pandemic and beyond.
+While not strictly “mobile devices,” these mobile stations enable healthcare providers to deliver remote healthcare services through integrated cameras, monitors, and diagnostic tools, which are key to expanding access during the pandemic and beyond.

 Mobile healthcare technology isn't just convenient, it's changing how care is delivered across every step of the journey.
 See how mobile devices are applied in everyday clinical workflows:

-• A doctor receives a secure message on a healthcare app with lab results and adjusts the treatment plan before the patient even leaves the waiting room.
-Talk about improved communication.
+- **Faster decisions**: A doctor receives a secure message on a healthcare app with lab results and adjusts the treatment plan before the patient even leaves the waiting room.

 Let's break down the benefits of mobile technology in healthcare: